+Assume that $\omega$ has a primitive $\alpha$ on a neighborhood of $K$ such that $\inf_K i_X\alpha >0$.
 We wish to show that, as in the contact case~\cite{93}, for finite-energy curves with image in $K$ it is possible to distinguish between positive/negative punctures, and non-removable punctures give periodic orbits for $X$.
-In order to do so, we assume that $\omega$ has a primitive $\alpha$ on a neighborhood of $K$ such that $\inf_K i_X\alpha >0$.
 Note that $\alpha$ is a contact form near $K$.
-In the language of~\cite{hofer_ias} this means that $X$ is Reeb-like near $K$ since it is a positive multiple of the Reeb vector field of $\alpha$.
+In the language of~\cite{hofer_ias} $X$ is Reeb-like near $K$ since it is a positive multiple of the Reeb vector field of $\alpha$.